isd-sgcu/onboarding-backend/golang/5-architecture/README.md

 - `repository` return type pure golang `error`
 - `service` receive `error` from `repository` and return to handler as a custom error equipped with HTTP status codes `apperror`
-- `handler` only responses to the request with the return from `service`
+- `handler` only responses to the request with the return from `service` This topic is discussed more deeply in the `logging-error` part.